trujilml/social-network-api/README.md

 - Moment - A JS framework that formats dates and times. - https://momentjs.com/
 - JavaScript - Back-end development code
 - Insomnia - Collaborative API Client and Design Tool used to build and test APIs with an active server. - https://insomnia.rest/products/insomnia

-How to Submit the Challenge
-You are required to submit BOTH of the following for review:

-A walkthrough video demonstrating the functionality of the application and all of the acceptance criteria being met.

-The URL of the GitHub repository.
-Give the repository a unique name and include a README describing the project.